Ok. At this point, you’ve probably heard about the advantages of tankless water heaters.

 This indoor unit is available in two options: natural gas or propane.

 The condensing technology makes this tankless one of the most efficient models on the market.
-Depending on the temperature rise it can achieve EF of 0.96 and UEF of 0.92.
+The Energy Factor (EF) of this model reaches as high as 0.96 and UEF rating is at 0.92.
 It means that for every dollar you spend on gas, you get 96 cents worth of on demand hot water.
 Pretty green, right?

 You save water.
 You save energy.
 You save money.

 Some of the owners we interviewed for our water heater reviews reported a significant drop in their energy bills.

 Also, we live where the ground water temp is at 50 degrees or so which limits the flow rate of the system to 5-6 GPM in cold months.
 At worst, it may limit how fast I can fill the tub, but it doesn’t prevent operating multiple showers.

 Rinnai RUC98iN can provide astonishing 9.8 gallons per minute and that’s why it’s best suited for big families of 4 to 6 persons, or large homes, or houses with a lot of hot water appliances.
 With 9.8 GPM, you can use three showers, washing machine and kitchen sink all at the same time!

 It has a different max flow rate for different temperature rise.
 To see yours check out our sizing chart.
 Also, make sure you have the needed BTU for your water flow rate.

 Smaller households may not need the power of such a big on demand tankless water heater.
 If the water flow rate in your house or apartments does not exceed 6 GPM, we recommend a cheaper alternative – Rinnai V-Series.
 Follow the link and read the verified reviews.

 Rinnai RUC98IN has two venting options: concentric and twin pipe PVC.
 Which is very convenient for installation, since you don’t need an adapter.